 As members of an academic community, faculty and students are committed to maintaining high ethical standards.
 Academic misconduct undermines the educational goals of the university and is a serious offense.
 Students and faculty are required to act honestly and with integrity in their academic pursuits.

-Plagiarism is a particular kind of academic misconduct in which one person takes another person’s ideas, words, or images, and falsely presents them as his or her own product.
+Plagiarism is a particular kind of academic misconduct in that one person takes another person’s ideas, words or images and falsely presents them as his or her own.
 If a student submits any work that is not entirely his or her own, the student is plagiarizing.

-Examples include (but are not limited to) the following:
+Examples of plagiarism include, but are not limited to, the following:

 All instances of academic dishonesty shall be reported to the dean of the college.
 Faculty members should have and retain evidence to support their charges of academic dishonesty and be prepared to present that evidence should a review or an appeal occur.